Bdouin/StoryMakerReact/README.md

 </br>

--The user should be able to input a string into a bubble.
+- The user should be able to input a string into a bubble.
+>
 - Once the input is displayed in the bubble, the bubble should shrink by removing the whitespaces around the input.
+>
 - By pressing and dragging the blue circle(which has an arrow on it), the user should be able to change the direction of the bubble's origin.
+>
 - The user should be able to create multiple bubbles.
+>
 - The user should be able to connect the bubbles using the blue circle.
 Make sure that the extremity of the parent bubble is connected to the child bubble.
+>
 - Tapping on the bubble should 'select' the bubble for editing.
+>
 - Bubbles should be able to move across the screen but they should be within the screen real estate without any overflows.
+>
-- User should be able to change the bubble's background color.
+- The user should be able to change the bubble's background color.
+>
-- user should be able to remove a bubble.
+- The user should be able to remove a bubble.